 There will be trash bins and recycling/compost containers at all full aid stations and at the start/finish line.
 Please discard of any trash in the appropriate container or within 100 yards of an aid station.
 We will be recycling all plastic and aluminum during each of our events.
-Zero Wasteis hosting our recycling program.

 Intentional littering on the course will be grounds for disqualification.
-The course - on trails both public and private - travels past many historic sites and through areas of exceptional beauty.
+The course-on trails both public and private-travels past many historic sites and through areas of exceptional beauty.
 Help us keep them pristine.